New Boston Space Force Station

 New Boston Space Force Station (BOSS) is a United States Space Force facility located in Hillsborough County in south central New Hampshire.
 It was transferred from the United States Air Force to the Space Force in the summer of 2020.

 The installation occupies more than 2800 acre in three towns: New Boston, Amherst, and Mont Vernon.
 It was originally established in 1942 as a practice area for bombers and fighter planes from nearby Grenier Army Air Field (now Manchester–Boston Regional Airport).
 Starting in 1959, it was turned into a satellite-tracking station, providing the facility's most prominent feature, the weatherproof radomes which dot the hillside.
+BOSS has been providing support for northernly launches from KSC/Cape Canaveral for decades, and has supported the Shuttle and Titan IV programs.
 Since 2020 the facility has also provided line of sight telemetry tracking for commercial space launches by SpaceX.
-BOSS has been providing support for northernly launches from KSC/Cape Canaveral for decades, and has supported the Shuttle and Titan IV programs.

 New Boston SFS is operated by the 23rd Space Operations Squadron (23 SOPS), a geographically separated unit (GSU) of Space Delta 6, part of Space Base Delta 1 at Schriever Space Force Base, Colorado.